ajpgarner/moment/README.md

 `rules`: Returns a ruleset associated with an algebraic matrix system.

+`settings`: Adjust environmental variables for Moment.

+`suggest_extensions`: Returns list of symbols that could be used to extend a matrix to impose factorization constraints.

 `symbol_table`: Returns total list of operators in a matrix system.

 `version`: Returns the version of this software.